 Concluding Words for Online Will Makers

 Over half of Americans do not have a will.
-This is simply not good enough, but online wills are helping fix this.
+This is simply not good enough, but the best online wills are helping fix this.
 They’re not flawless, but the more people that create a will soon, the better.
 Even if it means paying for an online will as a temporary will until the future when their estate becomes complex — that is well worth ~$50 to $200.

 Online DIY wills are very much legitimate legal documents.
 They’re not created with the same level of nuance as with a lawyer, but they can be revised and approved by an attorney to put your mind at rest.
-With a half an hour form, free online help and potentially future revisions, online wills pose a great threat to the exorbitant industry of traditional wills — especially for ordinary people.
+With a half an hour form, free online help and potentially future revisions, best online will-creating services pose a great threat to the exorbitant industry of traditional wills — especially for ordinary people.